archival-archetyping/i.frame/README_en.md

 2. Click the [New Project] button in the upper right corner.
 3. In [Import Git Repository], select the repository you just forked and import it.
    * If you don't see the GitHub account you want, add the GitHub account you wish to install Vercel from the list of namespaces.
-   * If you see the GitHub account but not the repository you want, click [Adjust GitHub App Permissions] to grant permissions to Vercel.
+   * If you see the GitHub account but not the repository you want, click **Adjust GitHub App Permissions** to grant permissions to Vercel.
-4. In the [Build and Output Settings], enable **OVERRIDE** for **BUILD COMMAND**, and enter `CI='' npm run build`.
+4. In the **Build and Output Settings**, enable **OVERRIDE** for **BUILD COMMAND**, and enter `CI='' npm run build`.
 5. Click the **Deploy** button to start the deployment, and wait for a few minutes until the deployment finishes.
 6. The screen will switch to another one when the deployment is finished, so click the **Go to Dashboard** button to return to the dashboard.
    * Note: Every time the main GitHub branch is updated, it will be deployed automatically.
 7. The first time you deploy, the domain will be automatically set based on the project name (e.g., `iamas-open-house-2021.vercel.app` if **PROJECT NAME** is `iamas-open-house-2021`).
-Click on the **View Domains** button and set it if you want to change it.
+Click on the **View Domains** button and set it if you want to change it (note: this button may not be displayed if the screen's width is too narrow).
 Keep the finalized origin of your public website (e.g., `https://iamas-open-house-2021.vercel.app`) (note that since it is an origin, it does not contain a trailing slash). :memo:

 ### Agora settings